FEMA prepares for Hurricane Helene's landfall; stands up incident support base at Maxwell AFB

 |0

-This work, FEMA prepares for Hurricane Helene's landfall; stands up incident support base at Maxwell AFB [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FEMA prepares for Hurricane Helene's landfall; stands up incident support base at Maxwell AFB, by SMSgt Richard Ebensberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.